MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 This section documents the common concepts and terminology for a Pacemaker implementation.

 #### Node
 A node is a server participating in the cluster.
 A Pacemaker cluster natively supports up to 16 nodes.
-This number can be exceeded if Corosync is not running on additional nodes, but Corosync is required for SQL Server.
-Therefore, the maximum number of nodes a cluster can have for any SQL Server-based configuration is 16; this is the Pacemaker limit, and has nothing to do with maximum limitations for AGs or FCIs imposed by SQL Server.
+This number can be exceeded if Corosync is not running on additional nodes, but Corosync is required for [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)].
+Therefore, the maximum number of nodes a cluster can have for any [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)]-based configuration is 16; this is the Pacemaker limit, and has nothing to do with maximum limitations for AGs or FCIs imposed by [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)].

 #### Resource
 Both a WSFC and a Pacemaker cluster have the concept of a resource.
 A resource is specific functionality that runs in context of the cluster, such as a disk or an IP address.
 For example, under Pacemaker both FCI and AG resources can get created.
-This is not dissimilar to what is done in a WSFC, where you see a SQL Server resource for either an FCI or an AG resource when configuring an AG, but is not exactly the same due to the underlying  differences in how SQL Server integrates with Pacemaker.
+This is not dissimilar to what is done in a WSFC, where you see a [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)] resource for either an FCI or an AG resource when configuring an AG, but is not exactly the same due to the underlying  differences in how [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)] integrates with Pacemaker.

 Pacemaker has standard and clone resources.
 Clone resources are ones that run simultaneously on all nodes.
 An example would be an IP address that runs on multiple nodes for load balancing purposes.
 Any resource that gets created for FCIs uses a standard resource, since only one node can host a FCI at any given time.